 Myth #7: Kids with dyscalculia can’t learn math.

-Many kids benefit from multisensory instruction.
+Many kids learn well from multisensory instruction.
 This type of teaching uses sight, sound, and touch to help with learning.
-There are also classroom accommodations and other strategies that can help, like using graphic organizers.
+Also, classroom accommodations and other strategies can help, like using graphic organizers.

 About the author